danman01/tic-tac-toe/README.md

   3.7 Init the UI
   • Set the HTML to the landing-state for the page, where the first user is asked to log-in or register.
 Re-acquainting myself with manipulating the DOM.
+  • Moved the log-in/registration forms to a forms.js file as defined HTML strings (with lots of escapes).
+This allowed the index.js to stuff them into the document when ...<-- CONTINUE FROM HERE.